GuruSR/Watchy_GSR/Usage.md

 4. "Sleeping Begins" and "Sleeping Ends" cannot be the same hour, but can be 1 hour apart from each other, either before or after the other.
 5. All modes when not **Disabled** will use the "Screen Auto-Off" delay after any button press.
 6. While the screen is off, any button press will just turn it on for the duration set in "Screen Auto-Off", a second press is needed to use the Watchy as normal.
-7. If Turbo Time is set longer than "Screen Auto-Off", Turbo Time will still be active and buttons will react as normal with respect to screen blanking.
+7. If Turbo Time is set longer than "Screen Auto-Off", Turbo Time will still be active and buttons will react as normal with respect to Screen Blanking.
 8. "Double Tap On" will allow buttons to turn the screen on or a double tap on the device.
 9. "Double Tap Only" will only allow a double tap to turn the screen on, only then will buttons work.
 "Screen Auto-Off" will default to 2 seconds if off.